-Oracle Middleware Home: Select the Middleware home directory (MW HOME).
+Oracle Middleware Home: Select the Middleware home directory (MW HOME), which was created during the installation of Oracle WebLogic Server.

-The default Oracle Middleware home is /Oracle/Middleware on a UNIX operating system or \Oracle\Middleware on a Windows operating system.
+The default Middleware home is user_home/Oracle/Middleware on a UNIX operating system or user_home\Oracle\Middleware on a Windows operating system.

-Oracle Home Directory: Specify the directory where you want to install Oracle Enterprise Content Management Suite, inside the Middleware home directory:
+Oracle Home Directory: Specify the directory where you want to install Oracle WebCenter Content.

-- If you specify a directory that already exists, it must be empty. - If you specify a new directory, the installer creates it.
+- If you specify a directory that already exists, it must be empty. - If you specify a new directory, the installer creates it inside the Middleware home directory.

-The installation directory becomes the ECM Oracle home directory for Oracle Enterprise Content Management Suite, represented by ECM_ORACLE_HOME in path names.
-Run-time components cannot write to this directory.
-The default ECM Oracle home is MW_HOME/Oracle_ECM1 on a UNIX operating system or MW HOME\Oracle_ECM1 on a Windows operating system.
+The installation directory becomes the WebCenter Content Oracle home, represented by WC_CONTENT_ORACLE_HOME in path names.
+Runtime components cannot write to this directory.
+The default WebCenter Content Oracle home is MW HOME/Oracle_ECM1 on a UNIX operating system or MW_HOME\Oracle_ECM1 on a Windows operating system.

-Note: This document refers to this directory as the ECM Oracle home (ECM_ORACLE_HOME) to avoid confusion with the Oracle home directories of other Java components of Oracle Fusion Middleware.
-For more information, see "Oracle Home and Oracle Common Home Directories" in Oracle Fusion Middleware Installation Planning Guide.
+Note: This document refers to this directory as the WebCenter Content Oracle home (WC_CONTENT_ORACLE_HOME) to avoid confusion with the Oracle home directories of other Java components of Oracle Fusion Middleware.

+For more information, see "Oracle Home and Oracle Common Home" Directories" in the Oracle Fusion Middleware Installation Planning Guide.